Overview of Clearing Your Record

 Fred Thiagarajah is an immigrant to this country, and son of immigrants.
 His parents brought him to the United States when he was three years old and he had the good fortune of being naturalized when his parents naturalized.
 Although he has grown up in California, he understands the immigrant culture and knows that most immigrants are good, hard-working individuals who cherish life in this country.

 Choose a criminal defense attorney with the intelligence, knowledge and experience necessary to clear your record quickly and effectively.
-With offices in Newport Beach, Los Angeles, Long Beach, Pasadena, Diamond Bar, Rancho Cucamonga, Riverside and Murrieta, our attorneys have criminal defense experience in the counties of Orange, Los Angeles, San Bernardino and Riverside.
+All of our attorneys are either former Deputy District Attorneys or former Deputy Public Defenders.
+With offices in Newport Beach, Diamond Bar, Rancho Cucamonga, Riverside and Murrieta, our attorneys have criminal defense experience in the counties of Orange, Los Angeles, San Bernardino and Riverside.

 The Right Lawyers.
 The Right Results.